ukcs485gSpring2022/final-app-eschurr/README.md

 - [x] Add a new tab called "Insights" to MainTabView
 - [x] Replace current ContactView with Searchable contact view
 - [x] Change the ProfileView to use a Form view
-- [ ] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's
+- [x] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's

 ## Wishlist features
 <!--
 Describe at least 3 features you want to add in the future before releasing your app in the app-store -->
-1. feature one
-2. feature two
+1. Integration of workout plans and live workout guides into the application so users don't have to switch to another application to use a workout guide
+2. Integration of a meal database that can be displayed in the application that generates recipes for users
-3. feature three
+3. Calorie tracking

 ## Challenges faced while developing
 <!--
 Describe any challenges you faced with learning Swift, your baseline app, or adding features.
 You can describe how you overcame them.
 -->
+This was one of the tougher programming projects I have worked on.
+The MVVM architectural pattern is not something I have used before, along with Swift, so the first few months invovled a lot of steep learning curves, followed by the last month or so trying to integrate all of it into a real-time application.
+Adding different OCKTasks/OCKHealthKit tasks and trying to remember everywhere that these interactions had to occur for it to display and store the data in my application was a definite challenge.

 ## Setup Your Parse Server